 Here are three super important tips to implement the next time you’re injured.

 - Invest in a Continuous Glucose Monitor (CGM.) to monitor blood glucose levels 24/7 with ease.
 You’ll be able to catch and treat hyperglycaemia faster than normal.

 - Unless you are completely debilitated exercise areas of your body that aren’t injured.
 If your lower body’s injured train your upper body, and vice versa.
-Sitting on your ass all day isn’t going to do you any favours, and in most cases worsen blood glucose control, add body fat and leave you feeling like crap.
+Sitting on your ass all day isn’t going to do you any favours, and in most cases worsens blood glucose control, adds body fat and leaves you feeling like crap.
 Do what you can.